WSL: Will Chelsea finally leapfrog Arsenal to take charge of Women's Super League title race?

 That marked a far cry from last season's WSL, where City ended a single point off winners Chelsea in the final standings and went into the last weekend of the season knowing a favourable set of results would see them crowned champions.

-But despite their early setbacks, the club has stuck by Gareth Taylor and seen him lead his side to seven wins from their last nine league games, lifting them back up to fourth and three points off city rivals Manchester United in third.
+But despite their early setbacks, the club has stuck by Gareth Taylor and seen him lead his side to eight wins from their last 10 league games, lifting them back up to fourth and only behind city-rivals Manchester United in third on goal difference.

-They will move level on points with Marc Skinner's side in midweek if they can win their game in hand against Everton, a team besieged by a season of instability and stuck ninth in the table, on Wednesday night - and who they thrashed 4-0 in the FA Cup quarter-finals on Sunday.
+United have enjoyed less of a dramatic season, briefly dropping to sixth in the early weeks of the campaign but rebounding to sit third with six wins from nine keeping them ahead of the chasing pack - just.

-Should they end the season inside the top three, they will secure a spot in the first round of next season's Champions League which would have looked barely possible at the turn of the year.
+Both are in action on Sunday, with Manchester United hosting Everton live on Sky Sports Premier League from 11.30am, and kick-off at 12.30pm, before Manchester City host bottom side Birmingham City at 2pm.